-For more information on Title IX, VAWA and NY 129-B, go to the College Title IX and VAWA web page.
+For more information on Title IX, the Violence Against Women Act ("VAWA") and NY 129-B, go to the College Title IX and VAWA web page.

-For education and resources in the context of sexual assault, intimate partner violence, and stalking, go to the VAWA Resource Brochure located here.
+For education and resources in the context of sexual assault, intimate partner violence and stalking, go to the VAWA Resource Brochure located here.